GarlandKey/GarlandKey/README.md

 I have a passion for cryptography, decenctralization and privacy.

 When I'm afk, I like making things.
 You might find me at my local <a href="https://archreactor.org/" target="blank">makerspace</a>.
-I'm forever building new gadgets, learning new technologies and using that knowledge to build art, gadgets, software or structures.
+I'm forever learning new technologies and using that knowledge to build art, gadgets, software or structures.

 </blockquote>